 Pressurized hardware containing hazardous fluids reach end of safe-life when leakage occurs.

-Classification of fracture critical parts
+Fracture control and fracture critical parts

 ECSS-E-ST-32-02_0260004

-‘Fracture critical item classification’ shall be performed in conformance with ECSS-E-ST-32-01.
+Fracture critical item classification and verification shall be performed in conformance with ECSS-E-ST-32-01.

-When pressurized hardware is classified as fracture critical, it is subjected to the implementation of the fracture critical item tracking, control and documentation procedures specified in ECSS-E-ST-32-01.
+When pressurized hardware is classified as fracture critical, it is subjected to the implementation of the fracture critical item tracking, control, verification and documentation procedures specified in ECSS-E-ST-32-01.

+Fracture control for non-fracture critical PFCI shall be implemented in conformance with ECSS-E-ST-32-01.

+1 Not all pressurized hardware are fracture critical but they can still require implementation of fracture control measures.
+The ECSS-E-ST-32-01 requests a fracture control plan which describes the planned fracture control activities.

+2 In case a safe life demonstration by test is foreseen, requirement 6.3.1.b of ECSS-E-ST-32-01 requests that the methodology applied for evaluation by test is subject to customer approval.
+Additional guidance on damage tolerance verification specifically of pressurized hardware by test can be found, for example, in ANSI/AIAA S-080A-2018, ANSI/AIAA S-081B-2018 and AIAA G-082-2022.

 Operation and maintenance

 Operating procedures